Difeozo/Node-Docker-App/README.md

 Usage
 This application exposes a set of APIs that can be tested using Postman or any other API client.
 Below are some key endpoints:

-GET /api/endpoint: Description of the endpoint.
+GET /api/endpoint
-POST /api/endpoint: Description of the endpoint.
+POST /api/endpoint
-PUT /api/endpoint: Description of the endpoint.
+PUT /api/endpoint
-DELETE /api/endpoint: Description of the endpoint.
+DELETE /api/endpoint
 Postman Collection
 To facilitate API testing, a Postman collection can be created and shared, which includes all available endpoints, sample requests, and responses.
 This will enhance the development workflow and provide a clear understanding of the API functionalities.